 - Shipping costs.
 Shipping costs may prevent some users from completing a purchase, especially – goods from abroad.
 The shipping weight of a product or high taxes may reduce completed purchases.

 - Long and complicated checkout process.
-Some people are too lazy to complete the checkout process, some do not want to give too much personal information.
-Everybody is afraid of privacy breaches, that’s why, it’s much easier to find the same item elsewhere and, perhaps, even for lower price.
+Some people are too busy to complete the checkout process, some do not want to give too much personal information.
+Everybody is afraid of privacy breaches, that’s why it’s much easier to find the same item elsewhere and, perhaps, even for lower price.
 Why should they spend too much time on a purchase?

 - Technical issues.
 Problems with the Internet connection or technical problems on the website will surely prevent clients from making a purchase.
 Surely, they will put it on the back burner, but they are not likely to remember about it later.

 - Lack of time.
 This reason could be at the top of this list.
 Perhaps, a client wanted to buy a specific item, but while searching came across other interesting items.
 In the end, they did not have time to checkout and left.

 - Payment options.
 A variety of payment options will make users not only choose the best one for them but trust you more as well.
 Big retailers always offer many payment methods.
 Cash on delivery is the most dependable and favorable method for most clients.